FroboLab/frobomind/fmProcessors/localization_mapping/pose_2d_estimator/simulation/readme.txt

 ==== QUICK START ====

 The simulation directory contains files that allow testing the pose_2d_estimator in a simulated environment without ROS.

-Run:

-	setup.sh

-once to create symbolic links to external python libraries used in the simulation.
+Edit the file generate_sim_bag.launch to load the rosbag you want to work with.
 Then run:

 	roslaunch generate_sim_bag.launch

-to make sure that all sensor data are available for the simulation.
+to once make sure that all sensor data are available for the simulation.
 You will have to quit manually when the rosbag doesn't publish more messages.
 Then run:

-	import_bag_to_csv.py
+	import_odom_imu_gps_to_file.py

 once to export rosbag data to a suitable comma delimited format.
 Now you may run

-	run_simulation.py
+	run_simulation.sh

 to perform the actual simulation.